 We thought big then and we continue to do so.
 Within ten years of our inception, we added Junior High grade and in two decades we were the fourth largest elementary school in the Archdiocese.
 We eventually lengthened Kindergarten to full day and offered before and after school programs.
 Through the years, a new Science lab, a bigger library, and a new technology lab were added.

 In 1990, Our Lady of Mount Carmel School and St. Catharine School joined forces and became St. Catharine Interparochial School and subsequently received Middle States accreditation.
 In 1999, we changed the name to Academy of Our Lady inspired by our devotion to the Blessed Mother.
 We continue to strive for the highest academic standards and in 2013, we were recognized by the U.S. Department of Education as a National Blue Ribbon School of Excellence.

-Presently, we enjoy the quality leadership of Mr. James Newman and we are confident of our continued success.
+Presently, we enjoy the quality leadership of Dr. Patrick Martin and we are confident of our continued success.
 Like all God’s creations, we are proud to be a work in progress with Gospel values at our core.

-Please see the attached memo from the Archdiocese of Newark.
-We welcome Dr. Patrick Martin as our new principal on July 1, 2018.
+Please see the attached memo from the Archdiocese of Newark announcing Dr. Patrick Martin as our new principal on July 1, 2018.